-Cash provided by investing activities was \$82 million for the fiscal year ended September 30, 2009 as compared to cash used of \$167 million for the fiscal years ended September 30, 2008.
-Cash provided by investing activities of \$82 million for the fiscal year ended September 30, 2009 consisted primarily of proceeds received from the sale of our remaining stake in Front Line Management to Ticketmaster for \$123 million and proceeds from the sale of a building of \$8 million offset by \$27 million in capital expenditures, cash used for acquisitions totaling \$16 million and \$11 million of cash used to acquire music publishing rights.
-Cash used in investing activities of \$167 million for the fiscal year ended September 30, 2008 consisted primarily of our \$50 million investment in Frank Sinatra Enterprises, LLC ("FSE"), additional smaller acquisitions totaling \$50 million, net of cash acquired, and \$35 million invested in cost-method investments.
-In addition, cash used in investing activities reflected \$25 million to acquire music publishing copyrights.
-We also paid \$32 million for capital expenditures.
-This was offset by the receipt of approximately \$25 million related to the sale of certain investments.
+Cash used in investing activities was \$85 million for the fiscal year ended September 30, 2010 as compared to cash provided by investing activities of \$82 million for the fiscal year ended September 30, 2009.
+Cash used in investing activities of \$85 million for the fiscal year ended September 30, 2010 consisted of \$51 million of capital expenditures primarily related to software infrastructure improvements, cash used of \$36 million to acquire music publishing rights, cash used for acquisitions totaling \$7 million, net of cash acquired, offset by \$9 million of cash proceeds received in the connection with the sale of our equity investment in lala media, inc. Cash provided by investing activities of \$82 million for the fiscal year ended September 30, 2009 consisted primarily of proceeds received from the sale of our remaining stake in Front Line Management to Ticketmaster for \$123 million and proceeds from the sale of a building of \$8 million offset by \$27 million in capital expenditures, cash used for acquisitions totaling \$16 million and \$11 million of cash used to acquire music publishing rights.